-Lockout/Tagout procedures per ANSI Z244.1 may be required, or additional safeguarding, as described by ANSI B11.19 safety requirements or other appropriate standards, must be used if a passthrough hazard can not be eliminated or reduced to an acceptable level of risk.
-Failure to observe this warning could result in an increased risk of harm.
+Lockout/Tagout procedures per ANSI Z244.1 may be required, or additional safeguarding, as described by ANSI B11.19 safety requirements or other appropriate standards, must be used if a passthrough hazard cannot be eliminated or reduced to an acceptable level of risk.
+Failure to observe this warning may result in serious bodily injury or death.